From Gangs of New York (2002) To Phantom Thread (2017), here’s my ranking of the best Daniel Day Lewis movies.

 6. Gangs of New York (2002)

-Gangs of New York isn’t one of Martin Scorsese’s best, but deserves a watch for Daniel Day-Lewis’ exciting, over-the-top performance as Bill the Butcher.
+Gangs of New York isn’t Martin Scorsese at his best, but deserves a watch for Daniel Day-Lewis.
 The film was loosely based on Herbert Asbury’s 1927 non-fiction book of the same name.
-Like Silence (2016), this too was a passion project for Scorsese, who first conceived the idea for the film in 1978.
+Like Silence (2016), this too was a passion project for Scorsese, who first conceived the idea for Gangs of New York in 1978.
 However, the final output was eschewed of complexities and came off as a simple revenge drama.
 The greatness of Day-Lewis’ performance obviously overshadows some of the narrative’s flaws.

 5. In the Name of the Father (1993)